CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 In addition to the regular management reports, it may be necessary to create event-related management reports in the event of unexpected security issues or risks resulting from new technical developments.
 This is especially the case when these problems can not be solved at work level, because, for.
 B. Material resources outside the approved framework needed or more extensive staffing arrangements must be made.

 Again and again, security incidents such as global malware attacks attract the attention of the mass media.
 In these cases, it has proven useful to create management reports to show how your own institution has been affected by these security incidents.
-Even as the security situation changes (eg, new threats, new technologies, new laws), an on-demand management report may be useful.
+Even as the security situation changes (eg, new threats, new technologies, new laws), an on-demand management report can be useful.

 When drafting the management reports, it should be borne in mind that the readers are generally not composed of technical experts.
 Accordingly, the text should be characterized by the greatest possible clarity and scarcity, by specifically identifying the key points, such as existing vulnerabilities, but also achieved successes.